xianlinbox/daily_practise/aws-solution-architect/data-engineer.md

 can integrated with Tableau or Quicksight
 Redshift periodically takes snapshots of that cluster every eight hours or every 5 GB per node of data changes.
 For copy encrypted snapshot to another region, we need to create a grant in destination region, use it in source region when copy snapshots.
-Cross region snapshot copy (enable snapshot copy grant) Redshift spectrum: query data in S3 without load it Has a workload manager
+Cross region snapshot copy (enable snapshot copy grant) Redshift spectrum: query data in S3 without load it， itresides on dedicated Amazon Redshift servers that are independent of your cluster。
+Has a workload manager
 Concurrecy scaling: support high performance